Pam West British Notes

 The hook to the bottom right of the medallion has no engraved line going in on the forgery.

-T&E, and the bottom right indent of the N.
+between the T & E, and the bottom right indent of the N.

 We highly recommend you view the true story about the creation of these notes in the award winning film.